Transparency, noun

 Final thoughts

 I believe at Cronofy we’ve gone beyond the normal levels of transparency for our applicants, and we’re offering the best possible opportunity for someone to bring their best self to interview.
-I also feel this heavily impacts our employer brand, while strongly representing our culture.
+I also feel this heavily, and positively, impacts our employer brand, while strongly representing our culture.

 I’m about to get off my soap box, but I want the key theme here to be about leaning into transparency instead of holding it at arm's length.
 In recruitment, more transparency leads to better hires - you won’t change my mind on that.
 It’s easy to hide behind difficult questions and blame the candidate, but can you be doing more to maximise the value of those interviews?